Also on this page:

 Accreditation: North Central Association of Colleges and Schools, The Higher Learning Commission

-Qualified Western State Colorado University freshmen are automatically considered for the following merit-based scholarships: Founders Award ($5,000 or $9,000), Summit Award ($4,000 or $8,000), Scholars Award ($3,000 or $7,000), and the Advantage Award ($2,000 or $6,000).
+Qualified Western State Colorado University freshmen are considered for the following merit-based scholarships: the Founders Award ($4,000 or $8,000 for Phi Theta Kappa members), Summit Award ($4,000 or $8,000), Scholars Award ($3,000 or $6,000 for incoming transfer students), and the Advantage Award ($2,000 or $4,000).
 Colorado residents are given the lower award value, while out-of-state students receive the higher award value.
 Transfer students from outside Colorado are considered for the Mountaineer Founders Award ($8,000), Mountaineer Scholars Award ($7,000), and the Mountaineer Advantage Award ($6,000).
 Transfer students who are also Colorado residents are eligible for the following scholarship programs: Western Founders Award ($4,000), Western Scholars Award ($3,000), and Western Advantage Award ($2,000).
 Students who qualify for the Denver Scholarship Foundation-Presidential Scholarship at Western receive full tuition and fee waivers for four years.

 Accreditation: North Central Association of Colleges and Schools, The Higher Learning Commission